sajal-jayanto/Grails-Online-Login-System/README.md

   * JVM Version: 1.8.0_181

 ## How To Run The Project
-   just simple open up MySQL server and just create a database name "login" and run the project
+  Open up MySQL server and just create a database name "login" and run the project.